-All class compliant USB audio interfaces, MIDI controllers and keyboards can be connected to the iPad using the Apple iPad Camera Connection Kit.
+Most class compliant USB peripherals, audio interfaces, MIDI controllers and keyboards can be connected to the iPhone or iPad using the Apple Lightning to USB 3 Camera Adapter.

 - What does 'class compliant' mean?